HimuraArata21/appdev/README.md

 6. Contact information
 7. Credits and acknowledgements

-1. Configuration instructions
+1.Configuration instructions

 In this section you need to tell the user how to configure the system(s) to run this application.

-2. Installation instructions
+2.Installation instructions

 In this section you need to tell the user how to install this application from source code (usually is github repository) to an executable.

-3. Operating instructions
+3.Operating instructions

 In this section you nees to tell the user how to run the application.
 E.g., any command line arguments needed, any 3rd party library needed, etc.

-4. File manifest
+4.File manifest

 In this section you need to offer a list of files included in this application.
 In this case, so far, the list many look this:

 	README.md:		this file